whatyouhide/dotfiles/README.md

   1. Add the newly-generated key to 1Password.

   1. Set up GPG signing of commits *through 1Password*.
 When you create the new entry in 1Password, it should automatically suggest to use 1Password for signing commits.
 It'll tell you to modify `~/.gitconfig`, so follow the instructions.
 If you still want to use GPG, see [this file](./gpg.md).
+For this to work, you also need to add the key as a *signing key* in GitHub ([guide](https://blog.1password.com/git-commit-signing/)).

 [asdf]: https://github.com/asdf-vm/asdf
 [homebrew]: http://brew.sh/